-Squid Game, a dystopian South Korean drama, has racked up 111 million views on Netflix in the four weeks since it premiered, the streaming service announced on Tuesday.
+The South Korean drama Squid Game, which is about a dystopian future, has had 111 million views on Netflix in the four weeks since it first came out, the service said on Tuesday.

 Unprecedented worldwide viral hit imagines a macabre world in which marginalized people are pitted against each other in traditional children’s games.
 Losers are executed while winners can walk away with millions of dollars.